Gold (2016 film): Box office

-The film was a box office bomb, it grossed $7.2 million in the United States and Canada and $7.6 million in other territories for a worldwide gross of $14.8 million, against 20 million dollars budget.
+It grossed $7.2 million in the United States and Canada and $7.6 million in other territories for a worldwide gross of $14.8 million, against 20 million dollars budget.

 In the United States and Canada, Gold was released alongside A Dog's Purpose and Resident Evil: The Final Chapter, and was projected to gross around $3 million from 2,166 theaters in its opening weekend.
 It ended up grossing $3.5 million, finishing 10th at the box office.
 The film dropped 60% in its second weekend, grossing $1.4 million and finishing 14th at the box office.

 Critical response

-On review aggregation website Rotten Tomatoes the film holds an approval rating of 43% based on 185 reviews, with an average rating of 5.23/10.
+On review aggregation website Rotten Tomatoes the film holds an approval rating of 42% based on 187 reviews, with an average rating of 5.23/10.
 The site's critical consensus reads, "Gold boasts an impressively committed performance from Matthew McConaughey, but it's just one glittering nugget in an otherwise uneven heap of cinematic silt."
-On Metacritic, the film holds a rating of 49 out of 100, based on 40 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a rating of 49 out of 100, based on 40 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale, while PostTrak reported filmgoers gave the film a 67% overall positive score.